 It's that time of year.
-Results for Summer 2017 Tn.
-Bar Exam will be released this week.
-Bar Applicants sit for the Tennessee Bar Exam twice a year.
+Results for Summer 2018 Tennessee Bar Exam results were released this week.
+The pass rates look low, but for those who have passed, there remains one last hurdle.
 Some applicants receive a notice welcoming them to the bar, and others receive show cause orders from the Board of Law Examiners most commonly after successfully passing the written bar.
-The reasons vary from drug and alcohol issues, acts of dishonesty, financial issues, and issues with their bar application or the written testing procedure, but the result is the same, a show cause order.
+The reasons vary from drug and alcohol issues, acts of dishonesty, financial issues, and issues with their bar application or the written testing procedure, but the result is the same, an order to Show Cause.
 The Abraham Lincoln quote sums it up best, "He who represents himself has a fool for a client."
 Show the BLE good judgment, hire a competent lawyer to represent your interests.
 After 3 years of law school and the bar exam, it's not worth risking it alone.
 I have represented clients before the BLE for over ten years.
 I enjoy the work.
 It's high stakes as I personally know what is at risk, but it's very rewarding to help an applicant get over the last hurdle.
 Good luck with the exam results.

 Recent legislation went into effect on April 28, 2017 to change the requirement for an Audited and Reviewed financial statements prepared by a CPA.
 Prior to this change, an “Audited” financial statement was required to obtain a license limit more than $1,500,000.
 However, a “Reviewed” financial statement may now be provided for those contractors requesting a monetary limit up to $3,000,000.
 In addition, the small commercial threshold has changed from $750,000 and now allows a contractor with a BC-b(sm) classification to go up to $1,500,000 (with a Reviewed financial statement) without taking the full commercial BC-B trade exam.
 S